Site Search

 Diode OR circuit

-Also, if you want to use a battery as an auxiliary power supply, you need to adjust the voltage of the power supply and the switching circuit that supplies power only when there is no external power supply.
+For example, if a diode is used to switch between AC/DC and USB, the circuit configuration is very simple.
+However, a voltage drop and power loss due to the VF of the diode will occur.
+Also, if you want to use a battery as an auxiliary power source, you will need to implement a switching circuit or power supply voltage adjustment that supplies power only when there is no external power supply.

 Article header 130645 1 1